 Factbox: The Nobel prize for economics

-LONDON (Reuters) - Here is a look at the 2013 Nobel Prize for economics, which was awarded on Monday jointly to Americans Eugene Fama, Lars Peter Hansen and Robert Shiller "for their empirical analysis of asset prices".
+(Reuters) - Here is a look at the 2012 Nobel prize for economics, which was awarded on Monday to Americans Lloyd Shapley, 89, and Alvin Roth, 60.

-- In 1968, the Sveriges Riksbank - Sweden's central bank - established the prize in memory of Alfred Nobel.
+* In 1968, the Sveriges Riksbank - Sweden's central bank - established the prize in memory of Alfred Nobel.
 It is not one of the five awards set out in the dynamite tycoon's will.
-The prize is worth 8 million crowns ($1.25 million).

-- Since 1969, 45 prizes have been awarded to 74 laureates; Ragnar Frisch from Norway and Dutchman Jan Tinbergen were the first.
-Of the 44 prizes, 22 were given to one laureate only.
+* Since 1969, 44 prizes have been awarded to 71 laureates; Ragnar Frisch from Norway and Dutchman Jan Tinbergen were the first.